aweary/alder/README.md

   Options:

     -h, --help           output usage information
     -V, --version        output the version number
+    -a, --all            Print all files, including hidden files -d, --directories    Only print directories
-    -s, --sizes        Show file sizes in tree
+    -D, --date-modified  Print the last modified date for each file -i, --no-indent      Tree will not print the indentation lines -f, --full           Print the full path prefix for each file -s, --sizes          Show file sizes in tree
-    -e, --exclude <s>  Exclude files matching a pattern -i, --include <s>  Include only files that match a pattern -d, --depth <n>    Only render the tree to a specific depth
+    -e, --exclude <s>    Exclude files matching a pattern -in, --include <s>   Include only files that match a pattern -d, --depth <n>      Only render the tree to a specific depth --prune              Prune empty directories from the output --filelimit <n>      Do not descend directories that contain more than # entries --jsx                Print directory structure as JSX
 ```

 ### Exclude pattern